29jm/SnowflakeOS/CONTRIBUTING.md

 ## Coding guidelines

 Readability is considered important; try to keep the coding style uniform.
-Here are the guidelines in use:
+Here are two ways to do that:

+### clang-format

+`clang-format` allows for automatic reformatting of code to adhere to this project's style guidelines.
+Setting it up is quick and easy:
+1. install `clang-format` (depending on your distro, installing `clang` may be enough)
+2. check if `git-clang-format` is now installed, if not, grab it from [here](https://github.com/llvm-mirror/clang/blob/master/tools/clang-format/git-clang-format) and put it somewhere in your `PATH`
+3. run `cp .githooks/pre-commit .git/hooks/` to enable automatic checks upon committing
+4. or just run `git clang-format --diff` by hand to run the checks, and `git clang-format` to apply the recommended changes

+### in human-readable form

 + indent using four spaces
 + use snake_case at all times